Juana de la Cruz Vázquez Gutiérrez

 Juana de la Cruz Vázquez y Gutiérrez, TOR, (3 May 1481 - 3 May 1534), was a Spanish abbess of the Franciscan Third Order Regular.
 Known to be a mystic, she was authorized to preach publicly, an extraordinary permission for a woman.
 Living at the start of Spanish mysticism's golden era, she is counted among Teresa of Ávila's literary mothers.
-In 2015 she was declared Venerable by the Catholic Church.
-Cultus as beata was confirmed on 25 November 2024 by Pope Francis.
+In 2015, she was declared a venerable by the Catholic Church.
+Pope Francis beatified her on 25 November 2024.

 Early life

 Born Juana Vázquez y Gutiérrez, she was the daughter of Juan Vázquez and Catalina Gutiérrez, who were prosperous farmers in the town of Azaña, now called Numancia de la Sagra, on 3 May 1481.
-In 1488 her mother died and Vázquez decided to join the Beaterio (convent) of Santa María de la Cruz de La Sagra, a community of Franciscan tertiaries founded in 1464 when she grew up, in order to fulfill a promise her mother had made while pregnant with her.
+In 1488, her mother died and Vázquez decided to join the Beaterio (convent) of Santa María de la Cruz de La Sagra, a community of Franciscan tertiaries founded in 1464, when she grew up, in order to fulfill a promise her mother had made while pregnant with her.

-In 1496 Vázquez went to live with an aunt and uncle in Illescas.
+In 1496, Vázquez went to live with an aunt and uncle in Illescas.
 Her beauty and virtue were such that she caught the eye of a noble knight, Francisco de Laorte.
 Juana's father betrothed her to him.
 Pressured by her family to marry, she dressed like a man and ran away from home.
 She was received by the sisters at Beaterio de Santa María de la Cruz.
 Pursued by her family, she convinced her father to give her permission to stay in the convent.
-The following year she made her religious profession, taking the name Juana de la Cruz.
+The following year, she made her religious profession, taking the name Juana de la Cruz.
 She lived as a Franciscan sister for 38 years, during which time she helped to spread the praying of the rosary and devotion to the Guardian Angels.